aragon/aragon-network-token/docs/antv1/non-standard.md

-# ANTv1 non-standard behaviour and gotchas
+# ANTv1: Non-standard behaviour and gotchas

 Some specific behaviours encoded into ANTv1 may be useful to be aware of, even when not programmatically interacting with the contract.